FAC10/buffers-and-streams/README.md

 # Buffers and Streams :godmode:

-## What are streams
+## What are streams?

+`const stream = require('stream')`

-Streams are objects that let you read data from a source or write data to a destination in continuous fashion.
+Streams are modules in Node.js that let you read data from a source or write data to a destination in a continuous fashion.
+It provides a base API for this.

 In Node.js, there are four types of streams −

 - Readable − Stream which is used for read operation.